A payday loan carries high interest but doesn’t demand collateral. It is a type of unsecured personal loan.

 With personal loans, you don’t have such a situation.
 Can you see now why do we have the question in the title of this article: Is payday loan riskier than a personal loan?

-How much you’ll have to repay for a payday loan?
+How much you’ll have to repay for it?

 The federal Consumer Financial Protection Bureau made research that showed that the costs of payday loans are $15 for every $100 borrowed.
 It isn’t a cheap loan, you have to understand.
 For example, if you take a payday loan for two weeks you’ll need to pay over 390% of the annual percentage rate.